 It was first identified in 1951 in Singapore, and has spread worldwide because of the movement of infected colonies, and the importation of infected queens.
 Beekeepers aim to "control" Varroa as the cannot eradicate it.

-On the left is Humerobates sp., a beetle mite.
+Below is Humerobates sp., a beetle mite.
 It is a soil-enriching mite.

 On the right is Tyrophagus sp. a forage mite.
 This mite infests and spoils food.
 It can cause allergies in humans, cats and dogs.